What To Remember If You Experience A Depression Relapse

 Advertisement

-Simon A. Rego, PsyD, director of the cognitive behavioral therapy training program at Montefiore Medical Center and member of the Anxiety and Depression Association of America, says that a relapse in mental health recovery is when a disorder or mental illness recurs after having been treated.
+Simon A. Rego, PsyD, director of the cognitive behavioural therapy training program at Montefiore Medical Centre and member of the Anxiety and Depression Association of America, says that a relapse in mental health recovery is when a disorder or mental illness recurs after having been treated.

 "We try to treat psychological disorders with what we call total remission, which is the absence of symptoms of the disorder," Dr. Rego says.
 "Sometimes we get to partial remission, meaning there’s significant improvement but there still may be a few symptoms remaining, maybe with lesser intensity."